malcommac/Hydra/README.md

 Hydra supports:

 - `always`: allows you to specify a block which will be always executed both for `fulfill` and `reject` of the Promise
-- `ensure`: allows you to specify a predica block; if predicate return `false` the Promise fails.
+- `validate`: allows you to specify a predica block; if predicate return `false` the Promise fails.
 - `timeout`: add a timeout timer to the Promise; if it does not fulfill or reject after given interval it will be marked as rejected.
 - `all`: create a Promise that resolved when the list of passed Promises resolves (promises are resolved in parallel).
 Promise also reject as soon as a promise reject for any reason.
 - `any`: create a Promise that resolves as soon as one passed from list resolves.
 It also reject as soon as a promise reject for any reason.